anzerr/Wars/README.md

 # Wars
-3D game made with babylon.js
+3D game made with babylon.js.
+A rush project over the course of 10 days.

-the controls are :
+Controls :
+---
-> movement = mouse1, mouse2, mouse wheel
++ movement = mouse1, mouse2, mouse wheel
-> pause = space
++ pause = space
-> esc = menu
++ esc = menu

+Gameplay :
+---
-gameplay: add units to spawn queue to try and destroy the enemy's nexus.
++ add units to spawn queue to try and destroy the enemy's nexus.

-bug:
+Bug:
+---
-> the first time you start the game you need to refresh the page. "the indexdb is not created well the first time"
++ the first time you start the game you need to refresh the page. "the indexdb is not created well the first time"
-> big resolutions break the game ex: 4K
++ big resolutions break the game ex: 4K